osaroo3/world-cup-quiz-ci-project2/README.md

 -Lighthouse audit: Archieved 100% accessiblity, best practices and SEO checks.
 However, the site performance is at 74% - the lowest.
 This issue has to do with my chrome extension.

 ![Lighthouse Accessibility Audit](assets/readme-images/lighthouse-report-photo.PNG)

+## Fixed Bug

+- I was'nt able to call the user's name entry before telling them their quiz score.
+This issue was based on the variable assigned to the name entry being block scoped.
+I fixed this issue by declaring the variable outside the scope making it a global varaiable.

 ## Unfixed Bugs